Choosing the Right Accessories For Your Fireplace

 When it comes to accessorising your fireplace, making the correct choices can bring new life to an often overlooked space.

-Whether you’re looking to make a statement or just add a touch of character, this guide will help to refresh your fireplace with the aid of just a few items.
+Whether you’re looking to make a statement or just add a touch of character, this guide will help to refresh your antique fireplace with the aid of just a few items.

 Building a strong base

 You can create a more imposing and impressive fireplace through the addition of several items.

 By introducing a cast iron fireback, the interior of your fireplace is easily transformed into a striking feature that really catches the eye.

 Purchasing an antique fireback can also add a sense of grandeur that can become the basis of further accessorising.

 The boldness of a fireback has the additional benefit of offering great contrast to modern furnishings and is suitable for both open and bricked-up fireplaces.